pedro-profile/pedro-profile/README.md

 <h2 align="center">I Seek 🔎</h2>
 I seek an "<b>Entry Level Front-end Web Development</b>" Role.
 That I can do anywhere in the world I am located.

-Passionate about solving problems, with a relentless drive to excel in the tech industry.
+I am passionate about solving problems, and have a relentless drive to excel in the tech industry.
 <br>I take into consideration good software design, user experience, debugging, optimization and maintainability.
 <br>I feel comfortable working with HTML, CSS, and partial JavaScript both on the server and front-end.
 Plus basic PHP.
 <br>I'm eager to learn new cutting-edge technologies and stay ahead of the ever-changing trends in web development.